cliffhall/Fismo/docs/faq.md

 * [What does Fismo.sol actually do?](#what-does-fismosol-actually-do)

 ### What is a finite state machine?
-The Finite State Machines (FSM) is an abstract "machine" with various states and rules for moving between them.
+The Finite State Machine (FSM) is an abstract "machine" with various states and rules for moving between them.
 The primary features are:
 - A finite number of _States_, represented in a directed graph.
 - The edge connecting one _State_ to another is a _Transition_.
 - _Transitions_ between _States_ are initiated by _Actions_.